Join the rewards club for food lovers and unlock rewards

 A close-up of a sushi roll topped with truffle

-It’s notoriously hard for restaurants to have longevity, but having being opened for over two decades and still pulling in the crowds, we think Zuma has cracked it.
+What: It’s notoriously hard for restaurants to have longevity, but having being open for over two decades and still pulling in the crowds, we think Zuma has cracked it.
 Zuma London, and its sibling sites around the globe, still pulls in hordes of well-heeled sushi lovers, with most guests alleviating the burden of choice by ordering the chef’s sushi selection.
 That means your plate could be filled with the likes of soft shell crab pepped up with chilli mayonnaise or tuna slathered with homemade chilli miso and yuzu tobiko.

 Where: 5 Raphael Street, SW7 1DL